The Best Countries for First Time Buyers in 2017

 Turkey emerged as having one of the most unfavourable environments for hopeful homeowners, where property prices skyrocketed by over 16% in 2016 with real earnings only growing by a meagre 0.6%.
 The strategic positioning of Turkey as the ‘bridge’ between the East and West makes it a prime location for foreign investors, which is subsequently driving property prices through the roof and making it completely unaffordable for average residents.

-The UK 16th worst country for first time buyers
+The UK the 16th worst country for first-time buyers

 Unsurprisingly, due to the stagnation of wages and unbridled growth of property price in recent years, the UK’s housing market is outgrowing its wage increase.
 In 2016 the cost of a house rose by an average of 5.7% with salaries only increasing by a modest 2.3%.